sonic-net/SONiC/doc/console/Portable-Console-Switch-High-Level-Design.md

 #### config console auto_detect

 This command is used to config portable console device auto-detect.
-If auto-detect is disabled, `vendor_name` and `model_name` must be configured to ensure portable console device work correctly.
+If auto-detect is disabled, `vendor_name` and `model_name` must be configured to ensure portable console device work correctly. **By default, auto-detect is enabled.**

 * Usage: